Griffith Transport Research Group

 Professor of Aviation, School of Engineering and Built Environment

-Snr Lecturer, Dept of International Business and Asian Studies
+Snr Lecturer, Dept of Business Strategy and Innovation

 Recent research on the “Funding on the Line" Australian Research Council Linkage Project has found significant gains in property values around the stations on the first 13 km stage of the Gold Coast light rail.
 Though there were only modest effects after opening, significant gains occurred earlier in the planning and construction phases of the light rail project.
 Many researchers have previously failed to look for effects in these earlier periods, underplaying the uplift that occurs in many public transport projects.
 In total, these effects pushed up property values within 800 m of the light rail stations by as much as 30% from 1996 to 2016.
 For more on the research findings, see Associate Professor Matthew Burke’s article published in The Conversation.